Caroline Buschman

 after a beloved brother who died in 1835.

-The coincidence of the childrens' names with those of the Drewry-Buschman family, led me to assume that Caroline and Laurentia must be related and are sisters.
+The coincidence of the childrens' names with those of the Drewry-Buschman family, led us to assume that Caroline and Laurentia must be related and are sisters.
 We assumed, correctly, that Caroline is the elder since Laurentia starts her family ten years after Caroline starts hers.

-See The Stewart/Runciman Connection.
+See also: The Stewart/Runciman Connection.

 Caroline's burial record at St Pancras, Camden, is amongst others who died in Grove Street that day followed by others in the Cholera Hospital (on the same day).